 High index lenses rank slightly higher than polycarbonate.

-Should you, as a normal person should, worry about Abbe’s value?
+As an average person, should you worry about Abbe’s value?
 I don’t think so.

 Polycarbonate is a widely used lens material with more than 35% market share in prescription glasses.
 Most people can’t assess color deformation at these levels.